 Prison tattoos.
 What do they mean?
-Though technically illegal in virtually all countries, prison tattooing is a tradition that transcends race, nationality, or affiliation.
+Though not technically legal, prison tattooing is a tradition that transcends race, nationality, or affiliation.
 Virtually all long-term prisoners have some kind of prison-applied ink, with each tattoo containing intricate and codified meanings.

 Looking for prison tattoo meanings?
 Here are some of the most common prison tattoo designs created by convicts, each with their own meaning and story.